 Kalanchoe millotii subsp. millotii

-Kalanchoe millotii is a small, succulent, perennial subshrub up to 12 inches (30 cm) tall.
-The leaves are ovate, hazy green and scalloped, with dense felt covering it.
-The clusters of small, erect, greenish-yellow flowers are produced in summer.
+Kalanchoe millotii is a small succulent shrub that grows up to 12 inches (30 cm) tall.
+Leaves are ovate, hazy green, and scalloped with dense felt covering them.
+Flowers are small, greenish-yellow, and appear in loose branching clusters in summer.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.